 Eleanor and Llewelyn’s only child, a daughter, Gwenllian, was born on 19th June 1282; Eleanor died 2 days later.

 Llewelyn himself was killed in an ambush on 11 December of the same year, at Builth, earning himself the name of Llewelyn the Last – the last native Prince of Wales.

 Their daughter, Gwenllian was given into the guardianship of her uncle, Dafydd ap Gruffydd, but was taken into Edward I’s custody when David was defeated and captured by the English.
 She was sent to be raised at the Gilbertine convent at Sempringham, where she eventually became a nun.
 She died there on 7th June 1337, the last of her father’s line.
-She was never allowed to speak, hear or learn her native language.
-We do not know to what extent she was aware of her heritage, although she was once visited by her cousin, Edward III, who paid £20 annually for her food and clothing.
+It is said that she was never allowed to speak, hear or learn her native language.
+It has been assumed that she was not aware of her heritage, although she was once visited by her cousin, Edward III, who paid £20 annually for her food and clothing.
 However, as David Pilling has pointed out, she does in fact call herself ‘Princess of Wales, daughter of Llywelyn ap Gruffudd in a petition inside the volume of petitions from Wales edited by William Rees.’

 Eleanor de Montfort was the first woman known to have used the title Princess of Wales.
 She was buried alongside her aunt Joan, illegitimate daughter of King John and wife of Llewelyn the Great, at Llanfaes on the Isle of Anglesey.